Welcome to Cochrane Incontinence

 Cochrane Incontinence is one of more than 50 Review Groups within Cochrane, an international organisation dedicated to informing those who provide or receive health care on the best available evidence.

-- Urinary or faecal incontinence
+- Stress, urge or mixed urinary incontinence